If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 Additionally, Fashion for Good acts as a convener for change.
 From its first hub in Amsterdam, it houses a co-working space, creates open-source tools and welcomes visitors to join a collective movement to make fashion a force for good.

-An initiative of the Cradle to Cradle Products Innovation Institute, Fashion Positive transforms fashion one material at a time.
-Together with a community of pioneering brands, innovators, and suppliers, Fashion Positive identifies, optimizes and certifies the building blocks of the industry— yarns, dyes, fabrics, zippers, trims, finishing, and more—creating a growing collective of "positive" materials with which to design from the beginning.
+Fashion Positive was launched at the Cradle to Cradle Products Innovation Institute in 2014, and as of 2019, Fashion Positive operates out of the global non-profit, Textile Exchange.
+Fashion Positive transforms fashion one material at a time.
+Together with a community of pioneering brands, innovators and supporters, Fashion Positive identifies, defines, and enables the use of safe and circular materials beginning at the building blocks of the industry, beginning at the yarn development, creating a growing collective of "positive" materials with which to design products from the beginning.

 Global Fashion Agenda is a leadership forum on fashion sustainability, advancing a year-round mission to mobilise the global fashion system to change the way we produce, market and consume fashion.
 The forum, known for organising the world’s leading business event on sustainability in fashion, Copenhagen Fashion Summit, and the yearly industry report Pulse of the Fashion Industry, collaborates with a group of Strategic Partners including Kering, H&M, Target, BESTSELLER, Li & Fung and Sustainable Apparel Coalition on setting a common agenda for focused industry efforts on sustainability in fashion.